monyxie/wethook/README.md

 #### Writing hook scripts
 Writing hook scripts is the same as writing any executable scripts.
 The following environment variables are available:
+  * `WETHOOK_ENDPOINT` The endpoint that received the webhook request.
   * `WETHOOK_DRIVER` The identifier of the driver.
   * `WETHOOK_EVENT` The name of the event.
   * `WETHOOK_TARGET` The URL of the target resource that triggered the event.